ICTO-Labs/icto_v2/documentation/frontend.md

 Communication with the Internet Computer backend is managed through the **`@dfinity/agent-js`** library.
 This library provides the tools to create an "actor" that can call the public functions of a canister.

 - **Actor Creation**: An actor is created for each backend canister that the frontend needs to interact with.
 This is typically done in a dedicated service file (e.g., `src/api/services/backend.ts`).
-- **CBOR Handling**: The `@dfinity/agent-js` library automatically handles the serialization and deserialization of data between the frontend (JavaScript objects) and the backend (Candid).
-This process is transparent to the frontend developer.
 - **Asynchronous Calls**: All calls to the backend are asynchronous and return a `Promise`.
 The frontend uses `async/await` to handle these calls gracefully.

 ## Authentication